 Once an offer is accepted the bank has a wonderful amount of paperwork that needs to be filled out.
 An experienced real estate agent will make sure this goes smoothly.

-The right bank-owned home can be a good deal if you know what your objectives are!
+The right bank-owned home can be a good deal if you know your objectives!